Introduction

 • fast_mode: bool = False: If flag is set, the rotations of the 2-RDM are performed approximately to reduce computation time.

-• _delta_sufficiently_spin_like: float = 1e-3: Exclude orbitals with initial parities and from the optimization procedure.
+• _delta_sufficiently_spin_like: float = 1e-3: Exclude orbitals with initial parities and from the optimization search.

-The function spin_orbital_optimization rotates the rdm1 and rdm2 to the optimized basis (in order to save memory), but not the matrix descriptions of the Hamiltonians.
+The function spin_orbital_optimization transforms the rdm1 and rdm2 to the optimized basis (in order to save memory).
+The Hamiltonian tensors are not transformed.
+For the transformation of the Hamiltonian tensors see the section on preconditioning of the input data.

-The results of the optimized system can subsequently be accessed via:
+The results of the optimized system are subsequently stored in the corresponding fields of the Transformable object:

 spin_indices = system.spin_indices